 As casual seeps into the working world, remember that making a positive impression can be affected by the unintended consequences of less-than-thought-through self-presentation.

-Flip-flops, short pants, swing skirts, and sleeveless or revealing tops send different messages when you are at play or at work.
+Sandals, short pants, swing skirts, and sleeveless or revealing tops send different messages when you are at play or at work.
 Jeans also belong in the casual section of your wardrobe.

 Sure, there are some items that will fit into both the work and play categories, but choose these wisely.
 For many people, it's helpful to compartmentalize your wardrobe items to prevent casual from creeping in too far.